MichaelOreillyMor/BaseProject/README.md

 - A GameRPGController has an IBoard and two IPlayerRPG.
 - A GameSessionManager has a IGameRPGController.
 - A PlayerTurnStates interacts with the GameSessionManager.
-- GameSessionManager decides the state of the game, that can be validated locally or in a server.
+- GameSessionManager decides the state of the game, which can be validated locally or in a server.

 RPGGame objects are loaded using theMapLevelData that contains the UnitPositionDatas and Board size.
 All the Datas are ScriptableObjects or serialize classes inside them.
-The references to RPGGame objects are Interfaces, eveything is testable and encapsulated.
+The references to RPGGame objects are Interfaces, everything is testable and encapsulated.
 I always apply the Dependency inversion principle in all my projects.

 ## 2. 6  GameStates Flow